fantastic-octo-garbanzo/FNotepad/README.md

 OR

-From version 1.3.5 on there will be a beta rpm package, from version 2.0.0 on there will be .deb and .rpm packages for every release.
-We also provide a windows installer.
+There is Linux packages (.deb and .rpm at the moment).
+There is also a Windows installer.
+A MacOS version is not planned yet.

 ## Contributers
 [Contributers][2]